-We have had the opportunity to work with a great many businesses, nonprofits, and government entities that are making significant impacts within the good food industry.
+We have worked with numerous businesses, nonprofits, and government entities that are making significant impacts within the good food industry.
 One of the biggest barriers we’ve witnessed in moving forward with an idea or scaling operations is the ability to secure funding.
-Even businesses with a revenue generating stream may not have the resources to allocate a portion of their budget for needed business development.
+Even businesses with a revenue-generating stream may not have the resources to allocate a portion of their budget for needed business development.

-To help our clients and readers, we have created a funding guide that includes sources of grants, loans, and equity for businesses and programs promoting sustainable food and agriculture and local economies.
+To support our clients and readers, we have developed a comprehensive funding guide that outlines various sources of grants, loans, and equity for businesses and programs focused on sustainable food and agriculture, as well as local economies.
 The guide takes into account that an organization’s funding structure is unique to them: based on their location, years in operation, type of programming, to name a few.
 While not comprehensive, the guide can help determine your funding options–whether it be for conducting a feasibility study, designing and building a facility, or implementing community programs.

 Click here to view the guide.